subhodas09/scripts/README.md

 ## Backup

-The script creates a backup file in the same directory, named backup_secrets_<timestamp>.txt, containing the existing secrets before updating them.
+The script creates a backup file in the same directory, named `backup_secrets_<timestamp>.txt`, containing the existing secrets before updating them.
 The backup file includes the namespace information and the original secret configuration in YAML format.

 ## Troubleshooting

-Ensure that kubectl and yq are installed and properly configured.
+Ensure that `kubectl` and `yq` are installed and properly configured.
 If you encounter issues with the script, check the following:

 - Verify that your Docker Hub credentials are correct.
 - Ensure that the Kubernetes secret name is correct and exists in the specified namespaces.